Gabrielnero000/PBR-Playground/README.md

 * [Gallery: Images of Experiments](https://github.com/Gabrielnero000/PBR-Playground#gallery-images-of-experiments) - Don't know what PBR can do?
 Check this out!

 ---

+## But what is PBR?
+Since the prehistoric CRT until actual pixel-based monitors

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!